Government of Miami-Dade County: Board of County Commissioners

 The Miami-Dade Board of County Commissioners is the governing body of unincorporated Miami-Dade County and has broad regional powers to establish policies for Miami-Dade County services.
 The government provides major metropolitan services countywide and city-type services for residents of unincorporated areas.

-One County Commissioner is elected from each of Miami-Dade County's 13 districts to serve a four-year term.
+One county commissioner is elected from each of Miami-Dade County's 13 districts to serve a four-year term.
 Residents choose only from among candidates running in the district in which they live.
 Commissioners are chosen in non-partisan, single-district elections and can serve two four-year staggered terms, with elections scheduled every two years.
-The Commissioners elect a Chairperson, and the Chairperson appoints the members, chairperson and vice chairperson of all standing committees.
+The commissioners elect a chairperson, and the chairperson appoints the members, chairperson and vice chairperson of all standing committees.

-The BCC reviews and adopts comprehensive development plans for the county, licenses and regulates taxi, jitneys, limousines and rental cars; sets tolls and provide public transportation systems, regulate utilities, adopt and enforce building codes, establish zoning controls, provide public health facilities, cultural facilities, housing programs etc. Each Commissioner's salary is $6,000 per year.

-The Commission can take no actions unless a majority of Commissioners currently serving in office is present.
-All meetings are public.
-The Commission may override a Mayor's veto at their next regularly scheduled meeting by a two-thirds vote of those present.
-District elections are held every four years, with the elections of Commissioners from even-numbered districts having taken place in 2014 and those from odd-numbered districts in 2016.

-In November 2012, the Miami-Dade County Term Limit Amendment was approved, modifying the County charter to establish term limits of two consecutive four-year terms.
+In November 2012, the Miami-Dade County Term Limit Amendment was approved, modifying the county charter to establish term limits of two consecutive four-year terms.

-These were the incoming board members as of December 7, 2022:
+After the 2024 election, there are seven Democrats and six Republicans, though it is officially nonpartisan.